 To find a certified database for your operating system, see the certification document for your release on the Oracle Fusion Middleware Supported System Configurations page.

 After your database is properly configured, you use the Repository Creation Utility (RCU) to create product schemas in your database.
 This tool is available in the Oracle home for your Oracle Fusion Middleware product.
-For more information about the RCU, see Understanding Repository Creation Utility in Oracle Fusion Middleware Creating Schemas with the Repository Creation Utility.
+See Understanding Repository Creation Utility in Oracle Fusion Middleware Creating Schemas with the Repository Creation Utility.